pwsafe/pwsafe/README.MAC.DEVELOPERS.md

 Click the link named "Source for Linux, OS X, etc".
 It should get you a .tar.bz2 or a .tar.gz file.
 DO NOT get the .7z version.
-That has sources with DOS CRLF and won't build on OS X. Also, I have found some (may be irrelevant) inconsistencies between the sources checked out from their repository at a particular branch/tag, and the tarball.
+That has sources with DOS CRLF and won't build on OS X. Also, I have found some (maybe irrelevant) inconsistencies between the sources checked out from their repository at a particular branch/tag, and the tarball.
 My recommendation is to use the tarball.
 That's what I always do on macOS.